Darxo/Hardened/README.md

 - NPCs with **Wear them Down** 20% more likely to target someone who is almost fully fatigued
 - NPCs with **Kingfisher** are now 200% more likely to use **Net Pull** at a range of 2 tiles, 100% more likely to use **Throw Net** at a distance of 1 tile and 50% less likely to use **Throw Net** at any other distance
 - NPCs with the **Net Pull** skill are now 400% more likely to use it, when possible
+- NPCs with **Death Dealer** are 200% more likely to use AoE Attacks
+- NPCs with **Exploit Opening** are 10% more likely to attack per stack, and they are 10% less attractive for others, if they have 0 stacks
+- NPC with **Fresh and Furious** are 90% less likely to use **Hand to Hand**, while they are disarmed and **Fresh and Furious** is active
 - NPCs are 100% more likely to use **Throw Dirt** for every fleeing ally adjacent to the target
 - NPCs are 20% more likely to target enemies with **Formidable Approach** if it has been procced against them
 - NPCs are 20% more likely to target someone with **Kingfisher** who is currently netting them and 10% more likely to target them, if they are netting anyone